cekocvetkov/interactive-cv/README.md

 <img src="https://github.com/cekocvetkov/interactive-cv/assets/7689051/c4b212a6-3a3b-4b71-a9ed-c3b48f36243a" width=80% height=80%>

 One can immediately start drawing with right mouse button dragging.
 The simple menu on the left side provides "Clear All", "Undo" and color picker functionality.
+All other buttons in the website are clickable at all times

 ## Technical Details